alps49/alps49/README.md

 - 👋 Hi, I’m @Pankaj
-- 👀 I’m interested in Software Testing
+- 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning API Testing
+- 🌱 I’m currently learning Python,SQL,EXEL,PowerBI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...